-One of the main reasons that tourists now visit Montserrat, only a 15-minutes flight away from Antigua is to see the Soufrière Hills Volcano that reawakened 20 years ago leaving two-thirds of the island uninhabitable.
-In addition to the Soufrière Hills Volcano, there are actually three other volcanoes on Montserrat, the Silver Hill, the Centre Hills and the South Soufrière Hills.
-All three volcanic systems are extinct.
+One of the main reasons that tourists now visit the Caribbean island of Montserrat, only a 15-minutes flight from Antigua is to see the Soufriere Hills Volcano that reawakened 20+ years ago leaving two-thirds of the island uninhabitable.
+In addition to the Soufriere Hills Volcano, there are actually three other Montserrat volcanoes including the Silver Hill, the Centre Hills, and the South Soufriere Hills.
+Thankfully, all three of these Montserrat volcanic systems are extinct.

 Montserrat: Map of the island outlining the volcanic areas.
 Photo: ©Dickinson College.

 1. What was the height of the volcano pre-eruption and how high is it now?

 The tallest peak in Montserrat before the eruption was Chances Peaks at 914m (3000ft).
 The highest point on Montserrat now is a dome of volcanic lava.
 The top of the dome is currently approximately 1084m (3556ft) above sea level, so about 170m higher than Chance’s Peak.